leonrodenburg/ali-messaging/README.md

 You can find your access keys [here](https://usercenter.console.aliyun.com/#/manage/ak).
 To find your MNS endpoint, go to the [Message Service dashboard](https://mns-eu-central-1.console.aliyun.com/#/list/eu-central-1) and click 'Get Endpoint'.

+When you have configured your credentials, make sure your account contains three queues (`Consumer1`, `Consumer2`, `Consumer3`) and a topic (`AllConsumers`) that all three queues are subscribed to.
+You can use the [Message Service dashboard](https://mns-eu-central-1.console.aliyun.com/#/list/eu-central-1) to set that up.

-When you have configured your credentials, you can start the demo with the following command:
+After you have configured your credentials and created the queues and topics, you can start the demo with the following command:

 ```bash
 ./run.sh
 ```

 This should build the producer and consumer (make sure Maven is installed) and then start the containers.
 A single producer and three consumers will be fired up.
 The producer will publish to the queue named `Consumer2` every 5 seconds, and publish to the `AllConsumers` topic every 12 seconds.
-Make sure your account contains three queues (`Consumer1`, `Consumer2`, `Consumer3`) and a topic (`AllConsumers`) that all three queues are subscribed to.